 If you are a patient or would like to learn more about sexual health, the following resources are free for the public.
 This information is frequently updated to reflect the best practices in sexual health and discuss products currently on the market.
 While we strive to provide up-to-date and accurate information on the products listed, please talk to your clinician/physician if you have allergies, sensitivities, or any other sexual health concerns.

 If you are a physician/clinician, visit the Professionals’s page for additional resources.

 - Click here for a list of educational resources for children and adolescents.

-- Click here for a list of education resources for children and adolescents with disabilities.
+- Click here for a list of educational resources for children and adolescents with disabilities.

 - Click here for helpful information on what to look for when purchasing a vibrator.